Biology for Kids: Cells, Organisms, and the Diversity of Life

 The cell membrane is made of fats (called lipids) and proteins.

-The cell membrane protects the inside of the cell from the outside world - much as your skin protects the inside of your body from the environment around you.
+The cell membrane protects the inside of the cell from the outside world - much as your skin protects the inside of your body from the surrounding environment.
 Like skin, the cell membrane is also a selectively permeable membrane.
 All that means is that only certain substances can cross the membrane - usually useful things like nutrients, oxygen and water, go in, and nasty things like poisons and waste materials go out.

 In this way, the cell membrane helps to keep the internal composition of the cell in a constant, healthy state.